EngrErics/Starbase-DarkyShadow/ImprovedPIDApproach/README.md

 `RangeFinderDistance` should be renamed to `M`

+A Button needs to be added called Ap

 This script assumes a transponder has been installed so that you can have 2 different tunings on line 3 and 4 for whether you are inside the safezone or out of the safezone.
 If there is no Transponder present on the ship then you should repalce the `:insideSafeZone` on line 2 with `0`, alternatively you can just delete the entire `+:insideSafeZone`.

 <br>